AllanPeres/helloworlddocker/README.md

 # Run

-use docker-compose up in the folder to test and run the project
+use docker-compose up --build in the folder to test and run the project